 /**

-* Returns the names of features (or Splits) registered with the SDK.
+* Returns the names of feature flags registered with the SDK.

 *

-* @return a List of String (Split Feature Names) or empty
+* @return a List of String (Split feature names) or empty

 */